RIOT-OS/RIOT/CONTRIBUTING.md

 Before reporting a bug, have a look at [open bugs][existing-bugs-link].
 Maybe someone has already reported your error.

-Once you have verified that they haven't, opening an issue is as easy as clicking on [this link][bug-report-link] and filling out the fields.
+Once you have verified that the bug you have found hasn't been reported, opening an issue is as easy as clicking on [this link][bug-report-link] and filling out the fields.

 [existing-bugs-link]: https://github.com/RIOT-OS/RIOT/issues?q=state:open+type:issue+label:"Type:+bug"